-Although S3 is weighted double (except for University of Melbourne), you still have S1 and S2 working in your favour so don’t forget that.
+Although S3 is weighted double for most medical schools, you still have S1 and S2 working in your favour so don’t forget that.
 Some non-science students do end up acing S3, others get through with amazing S1 and S2 scores and just ensure that S3 doesn’t pull them down, and the rest end up doing very respectably in each section.
 Either way, it’s your overall mark that counts (providing you don’t fail a section) so it really doesn’t matter how you pull it off.

 Absolutely!
 Although make sure you don’t jump into them without an appropriate level of base knowledge or you’ll just end up feeling demoralised.
 Plan your study so that you’ve got time to learn the basics and ensure that your preparation materials contain plenty of GAMSAT® exam style MCQs that will keep you busy for the lead up to the exam.

 Even if humanities is your strong suit, don’t neglect it!
 Make sure that you practise S1 questions to get a hang of the timed conditions and write plenty of practise essays - no matter how comfortable you are at developing arguments, churning out 2 essays in an hour is no mean feat.